 The risks of general anaesthesia include deep vein thrombosis in pulmonary embolism, but these are very rare during this type of surgery.
 Other risks of general anaesthesia include chest infection.

 The specific risks relating to eyelid surgery include:

 Bleeding – It is not uncommon to have minor bleeding immediately after surgery which stops with simple pressure.

 Bruising – To be expected and varies between patients.
-Usually resolved by 10 days.
+Usually resolved by ten days.

-Dry eyes– Usually short lived but can be worse in patients who already have dry eyes prior to their operation – often an indication not to perform surgery in the first place.
+Dry eyes– Usually short-lived but can be worse in patients who already have dry eyes before their operation – often an indication not to perform surgery in the first place.

 Grittiness and watering – Usually short lived.